History of the Passage House

-There has been a hostelry on this site since Roman times welcoming travelers who sampled the fine fayre and local brews, a tradition up – held to this day.
+There has been a hostelry on this site since Roman times welcoming travellers who sampled the fine fayre and local brews, a tradition upheld to this day.

 Guests in previous years, especially the clergy on their travels between Torre Abbey in Torquay and Bishopsteignton, used to rest here with us with their pack horses whilst waiting to use the tidal ford to cross the River Teign.
 It is believed that part of the Roman road can still be found under the floor of The Old Inn.

-In later years the granite railway, remains of which can still be seen, was built in order to link the granite quarries on Dartmoor, before becoming a National Park, to the Stover and Hackney canals.
+In later years the granite railway remains of which can still be seen were built in order to link the granite quarries on Dartmoor, before becoming a National Park, to the Stover and Hackney canals.
 Stone was transported down the River Teign to the docks at Teignmouth via barges operated by the lighterman, as was clay from local pits, both to be exported worldwide.

 The stone that was used to build the Old London Bridge came from these quarries.
-The scene then was a hive of activity, now it is one of tranquility.
+The scene then was a hive of activity, now it is one of tranquillity.

 The passage House is located in what was the little hamlet of Hackney, so named after the fishing nets once used on the river.